thiago-a-souza/MongoDB/README.md

 - **Eventually Consistent:** unlike the consistency defined in ACID transactions, which ensures that the database will be in a valid state (without any invalid data), the consistency in BASE systems mean that the most recent data may not be available for a period of time but eventually it will be replicated in a consistent state.
 - **Soft State:** indicates that the state of the system may change even without any input for eventual consistency.

 At a first glance, it may seem odd that NoSQL databases are *eventually consistent*.
 However, for some applications having the most recent data is not critical.
 For example, it's not really important that a post on a social network is not displayed immediately to all followers; it's ok that eventually they will be consistent.
-In fact, some NoSQL databases provide levels of consistency and availability, which can be configured according to the problem.
+In fact, some NoSQL databases provide levels of consistency and availability, which can be configured according to the requirements.

-In a distributed environment, there are three fundamental components involved: consistency, availability, and partitioning.
+In 2000, Eric Brewer outlined the CAP theorem, describing three desirable properties in distributed systems: consistency, availability, and partition tolerance.
+The theorem states that it's not possible to guarantee all three properties at the same time.
+Later, it was demonstrated that only two of these properties can be satisfied simultaneously.
+This is why NoSQL databases have to choose availability and partition tolerance over to consistency.
+On the other hand, consistency and availability are not negotiable in relational databases.